wangonya/wangonya.com/content/blog/django-todo-api.md

 ## Database setup

-To keep things simple, we\'ll use the SQlite database, so we don\'t have to install anything since it comes with Python.
-In addition, that\'s already setup for us in `todoapi/settings.py`.
+To keep things simple, we'll use the SQlite database, so we don't have to install anything since it comes with Python.
+In addition, that's already setup for us in `todoapi/settings.py`.
 Have a look at the code and you should see something similar to this: